128technology/docs/docs/cli_reference.md

 #### Description

 The `create certificate request webserver` generates a certificate-request, which is then sent to a Certificate Authority.
-The 128T router will, through a series of interactive prompts, request information from the administrator to generate either the request or certificate, as appropriate.
+The SSR router will, through a series of interactive prompts, request information from the administrator to generate either the request or certificate, as appropriate.

 The certificate created by the `create certificate` command stores its output file at `/etc/128technology/pki/`.